 The globally renowned musician, originally born as William Sami Étienne Grigahcine, spoke exclusively to OTTplay about his ‘world’, how language is no barrier when it comes to music and why coming back to India is the same as coming home after a long trip.

 He is probably more desi than some of us combined, and the Grammy-nominated French DJ, DJ Snake, prides himself in being an Indian at heart.
-“I love everything about India,” he exclaims during our exclusive interview ahead of his concert in New Delhi on November 19, 2022.
+“I love everything about India,” he exclaims.
+In our exclusive interview ahead of his concert in New Delhi on November 19, 2022, thedecorated DJ spoke his heart out... quite literally!

 The Taki Taki smasher, who is currently on a six-city tour in the country, spoke with us about his very-evident love for India, how he is a sucker for live-show energy and why the boom of OTT has made life easier for him.